microsoft/vision-datasets/README.md

 #### Iris format

-Here is an example with explanation of what a `dataset_info` looks like for `iris` format:
+Here is an example with explanation of what a `DatasetInfo` looks like for `iris` format:

 ```{json}
     {